superradiant/RMED901_Group2/README.md

 Project Title: RMED901
 Project Description: Learning how to collaborate using GitHub during the data management course RMED901
 date: 2023-09-11
-Today is selection day
+Today is selection day.
+Complicated R-mess
 Table of contents: